Phfoo/Phfoo/README.md

 - 👋 Hi, I’m @Phfoo
 - 👀 I’m interested in just looking for somefun.
-- 🌱 I’m currently learning ...I'm lerning #C.
+- 🌱 I’m currently learning ...I'm lerning for python, Javascript, and #C.
 - 💞️ I’m looking to collaborate on ...No I'm buissy.
 - 📫 How to reach me ...
 <!---